This post may contain affiliate links. Please read my disclosure.

 Be sure to sign up for my email list….seasonal recipes in your inbox every week!

-This is especially convenient on those busy nights when everyone has to eat at different times….or when I don’t get home until it’s time to eat and I really don’t want to have to think about getting supper to the table.
+This recipe is especially convenient on those busy nights when everyone has to eat at different times….or when I don’t get home until it’s time to eat and I really don’t want to have to think about getting supper to the table.

 I love using my own taco seasoning mix (it’s cheaper, tastes better, and I know exactly what’s in it), but you can easily use those little packets from the spice aisle.

 Edited to add: I have had several people write that cooking meat from frozen in a slow cooker can lead to food poisoning.
-I’ve been making this slow cooker taco meat for probably 25 years as well as just about every other meal I’ve made since I was about 15 has started with frozen meat.
+I’ve been making this slow cooker taco meat in a crock pot for probably 25 years as well as just about every other meal I’ve made since I was about 15 has started with frozen meat.
 No one has ever gotten sick and everything cooks beautifully.

-- 2 lbs ground meat of choice
+- 2 pounds ground meat (beef, turkey, or chicken)

 - 1 1/2 cups water